Holmdel Township, New Jersey: Local government

 Holmdel Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
 The Township Committee exercises control over the conduct of municipal business by means of legislation through ordinances or resolutions, approval and adoption of the annual budget and the formulation of policy to be carried out by the staff.

-As of 2025, members of the Holmdel Township Council are Mayor Brian Foster (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Kim LaMountain (R, term on committee and as deputy mayor ends 2025), Rocco Impreveduto (R, 2027), Domenico "DJ" Luccarelli (R, 2026) and Joseph Romano (R, 2026).
+As of 2026, members of the Holmdel Township Council are Mayor Rocco Impreveduto (R, term on committee ends 2027 and as mayor ends December 31, 2026), Deputy Mayor Brian Foster (R, term on committee ends 2028 as deputy mayor ends 2026), Gary Vanderham (R, 2026) Joseph Romano (R, 2026) Gregory Buontempo R, 2028.

 In November 2021, voters approved the establishment of a Charter Study Commission that would review the township's options for changing its form of government and would make recommendations to be considered by the public.
 In April 2022, the commission recommended that the township adopt the Council-Manager form of government available under the Faulkner Act, in which the main change from the current government would be that day-to-day operation of the township would be in the hands of a professional administrator.
 Led by opposition from Monmouth County Republicans, voters rejected the proposed changes in July 2022 by a 55–45% margin.

 In the November 2019 general election, a recount put two independent candidates in office, with Prakash Santhana winning the second of the two seats by a margin of two votes over the Republican candidate.

 Deputy Mayor Serena DiMaso left office in January 2012 to fill the vacant seat of Robert D. Clifton on the Monmouth County Board of Chosen Freeholders.
 Joseph Ponisi was selected to fill Dimaso's vacant seat and took office in January 2012, then was elected to the remainder of her term in the November 2012 general election.